SAML 2.0 application registration

 FoxIDs also forwards a login hint from the SAML Authn request URL using either the login_hint or LoginHint query parameter when the request does not include a NameID.
 This lets relying parties such as Microsoft Entra and Okta pre-fill the user identifier in the FoxIDs login experience.

-An application registration exposes SAML 2.0 metadata where your application can discover the SAML 2.0 Identity Provider (IdP).
+An application registration exposes SAML 2.0 metadata, allowing your application to discover the SAML 2.0 Identity Provider (IdP).

-Both the login, logout and single logout SAML 2.0 profiles are supported.
+FoxIDs supports login, logout, and single logout SAML 2.0 profiles.
 The Artifact profile is not supported.

 The FoxIDs generated SAML 2.0 metadata only contains logout and single logout information if logout is configured in the SAML 2.0 application registration.